harvester/docs/docs/install/harvester-configuration.md

 #### Definition

-A list of SSH authorized keys that should be added to the default user `rancher`.
+A list of SSH authorized keys that should be added to the default user, `rancher`.
 SSH keys can be obtained from GitHub user accounts by using the format
 `github:${USERNAME}`.
 This is done by downloading the keys from `https://github.com/${USERNAME}.keys`.

 #### Example